Regulated Child Care in NC

 Determine the kind of child care program you want to offer.
 This is important because the application/forms vary based on size and type of program.

-2. Register to attend a Prelicensing Workshop.
-Attendance at a Prelicensing Workshop is required for anyone interested in opening a Child Care Center.
+2. Register to attend a Prelicensing Workshop: October-December 2017 Schedule Attendance at a Prelicensing Workshop is required for anyone interested in opening a Child Care Center.
 The workshop leader will discuss topics such as:

-3. After attending the Prelicensing Workshop, you will receive the name and phone number of the Licensing supervisor in your area.
-The licensing supervisor will assign a child care consultant to work with you.
-Your consultant will schedule several prelicensing visits with you to talk about the specific licensing requirements for your center and to assist you in completing the application forms.
+4. At the Prelicensing Workshop, you will receive the name and phone number of the Lead Child Care Consultant in your area.
+Your Lead Child Care Consultant will schedule several prelicensing visits with you to talk about the specific licensing requirements for your center and to assist you in completing the application forms.
 Refer to the Prelicensing Guide to assist you with next steps.

 5. Once it is determined that all applicable requirements have been met, the license will be issued.